IABTechLab/uid2docs/docs/portal/portal-getting-started.md

 3. Create and confirm your password and then click **Continue**.

 4. The next step is email verification.
 We send you an email to confirm your email address.
-To confirm, click the button in the email. (**GWH_KT_06 query for Kimberly here re the sequence**)
+To confirm, click the button in the email.

 4. On the Participant Information page, provide your company name and then, for **Participant Type**, choose one or more of the following: